Renaud Dutreil: 2008-2009

 He is member of the Advisory Board of L Capital, a Private Equity fund part of LVMH.

-he has developed a highly appreciated expertise in Brand development and management and initiated, during the crisis in 2008 and 2009, a strategic focus of the brands on the values of Artisanship, heritage and narrative communication, exclusive store experience and controlled distribution, which are now the core of the Luxury marketing and distribution strategies.
+He has developed an expertise in Brand development and management and initiated, during the crisis in 2008 and 2009, a strategic focus of the brands on the values of Artisanship, heritage and narrative communication, exclusive store experience and controlled distribution, which are now the core of the Luxury marketing and distribution strategies.
 He has also developed a strong network in Asia (China and India) and Brazil.
 As a "multi cultural" leader, familiar with distribution and marketing in the emerging markets as well as in Europe and the US, Dutreil believes growth in consumer goods will more and more come from the "globalization of exception", implying a double focus on brand identity as well as global distribution, executed by multinational management teams.

 Dutreil is a Trustee of Museum of Arts and Design, New York City; Member of the Board of New School and of Parsons School of Design; Member of the Board of Maison Française Columbia University; Member of Partnership for New York; he is the Chairman of Friends of Institut des Hautes Etudes Scientifiques, a French institute supporting advanced research in mathematics and theoretical physics.

 Dutreil is Knight of the Legion of Honour.